A new era of localization begins with Lokalise AI

 Traditional style guides list rules for writing in a specific language.
 Whereas translation style guides offer direction on translating content from one language to another.

 There’s a lot you’ll need to cover in your translation style guide, and you’ll need to update and improve your style guides over time.
 So we recommend starting with the most important information first and drilling down to the finer details later on.
+A well-organized content translation guide can help you structure this process effectively.

 First, though, you’ll need to choose which translators to work with before writing your style guide.